CryptoJoe33/Cross-Platform-Security/README.md

 ### Final Notes:
 - If this were a production application that interacted with a database or had a sign-up method, we could implement input sanitation and password complexity.
 This would help to mitigate account takeovers and SQL injections.
 We could also implement session management to create more secure communication with the server-side

+# Note.tsx

+## Note.tsx Security Overview:

+### Insecure Code Practices:
+- Type of Vulnerability: Poor Coding Practice Leading to Security Risks
+- Description: Code lacks sufficient error handling and may introduce vulnerabilities that can compromise the application.

+### Improper Input Validation:
+- Type of Vulnerability: Input Validation
+- Description: Lacks proper input validation when evaluating text. may lead to injection attacks such as SQL injection.